braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 ### Step 5: Save your template

 Be sure to save your template by clicking **Save Template**.
-You're now ready to use this template in any campaign or Canvas step you choose.
+You're now ready to use this template in any campaign or Canvas component you choose.

 {% alert note %}
 If you make any edits to an existing template, those changes will not be reflected in campaigns created using previous versions of that template.